Azure/Microsoft.AVS.Management/docs/README.md

 ## Versioning and Module manifest
 AVS scripting modules are expected to follow [semver guidelines](https://semver.org/) when publishing a new version.
 Adhering to the guidelines will ensure that any automation built around the ARM resources representing the commandlets will keep working while benefiting from the patch fixes.

+We also support following version suffixes:
+- `-dev`, for example `1.0.0-dev`.
+Versions with this suffix are mapped to a subscription flag we only assign to vendors doing the testing on AVS.
+- `-preview`.
+Versions with this suffix are mapped to `Microsoft.AVS/scriptingPreview` flag that any subscription owner can register for themselves.

-Until there's an agreement with the AVS about the general availability, publish the package with `-preview` version suffix.
-This would allow the consumer to opt-in into the experience before it is generally available.
+Until there's an agreement with the AVS about the general availability, publish the package with `-dev` or `-preview` version suffix only.
+This would allow us to control the rollout and enable the consumer to opt-in into the experience before it is generally available.

 To direct the customers to the information about the module make sure to include `ProjectUri` in the module manifest, supplying the address of the product support landing page designed for AVS customers.